brainalysis/low_effort_machine_learning/README.md

 Also, this is supposed to work for regression and two class classification problems

-In the end , please let me know if there are any glitches, room for improvements (i am pretty sure that there are many ) etc, after all , we all learn from each other’s mistakes  :-)
+In the end , please let me know if there are any glitches, room for improvements (i am pretty sure that there are many ) etc, after all , we all learn from each otherâ€™s mistakes  :-)

 Thanks
 Fahad